Geodefi/geonius/README.md

 2. Similarly, a consensus node is ready.
 3. Installed ethdo and created a wallet for geonius.
 4. Installed vouch and configured it with a yml/json file.
-5. Installed geonius as a binary, from source or with pipx.
+5. Installed geonius with pipx, or downloaded it as a binary, or built it from source.
 6. Configured it with `geonius config`

 So, you are ready to start geonius.